gwannon/ideasRoleras/NotResponding/NotRespondingEN.md

 ## ❲&gt;&#95;❳ System Commands

-Let’s look at the commands your software items can retrieve when searching for processes.
+Let’s look at the commands your software can retrieve when searching for processes.

 * **Cat:** Allows you to quickly view large amounts of content so you can easily identify what is around you.
 * **Defrag:** A defragmentation sorts all the content in a location, allowing you to repair corrupted files, logs, processes, etc.
-* **Grep:** By running a «grep» search, you can process large amounts of data and find what you’re looking for among thousands of logs and data files.
+* **Grep:** By running a «grep» search, you can process large amounts of data and find what you are looking for among thousands of logs and data files.
 * **Kill -9:** This command allows you to kill other software processes, making it a good weapon.
 * **Tar:** Compressing allows you to easily manage large blocks of bytes.
 * **Diff:** Allows you to compare two pieces of data and find the differences.
 You may be able to detect infected software or distinguish between the original and the copy.